magento-honey-badgers/customer-storefront-ce/app/code/Magento/CustomerMessageBroker/README.md

 # CustomerMessageBroker

-The `CustomerMessageBroker` modules facilitates data communication between the backend application and the storefront customer.
+The `CustomerMessageBroker` module facilitates data communication between the backend application and the storefront customer.